 I have watched over the last decade of horse ownership, horses move in and out of yards, go off to competitions and they don’t bat an eyelid while some it’s just too much for them to cope with.
 But why?
 Horses are very sensitive and intuitive to their surroundings.
 In the wild, horses are always in a herd and their prime instincts are to survive by locating food and water and warding off threats to their well-being.
 Threaten any of these instincts and the horse in the wild and in a looked after environment will show some form of stressful behaviour.

 The horse’s basic response starts with a change in its behaviour which can be anything from a sharp switching of their tail to the more dramatic bucking or rearing.
 Studies have shown that this stress can cause activation of their “sympathetic nervous system” called its “flight or fight” response.
-Signs will be sudden loose droppings and increase of its heart rate resulting in “sweating up”.
+Signs will be sudden loose droppings and an increase of its heart rate resulting in “sweating up”.
 However, each horse deals with stress in different ways depending on their personality.

 Travelling Woes and Separation

 Of course, training is a huge help to horses that find certain situations stressful.
-Some horses are terrible travellers and going to shows or competitions can prove to be nothing but relaxing for horse and its owner.
+Some horses are terrible travellers and going to shows or competitions can prove to be nothing but relaxing for the horse and its owner.
 A horse may be struggling with the confinement of the trailer or finding it difficult to balance.
 It is almost certainly an unnatural source of confinement for them, especially if they are not used to it.
 With time and patience, regular training with loading and short journeys can help settle a horse and acclimatise it to travelling.
 Then there are cases where some horses are really upset by being left when their field or stable buddies leave for various reasons.
 Again with separation training, this can help but some horses just will not settle until they are reunited again with their equine friend.

 How to Help